manzt/trevorma.nz/posts/001-be-assertive.md

 ### It's "just JavaScript"

-This isn't really a scenario, but it's something that often goes
-underappreciated: `assert` is just a function.
-Because it's plain JavaScript, it works exactly the same in type-checked `.js` (i.e., TypeScript [via JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html)) as it does in `.ts`.
+One of the more underappreciated aspects of `assert` is that it's just a function.
+Because it's plain JavaScript, it works the same in type-checked `.js` files (using TypeScript [via JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html)) as it does in `.ts`.

-This is how I author many [anywidgets](https://anywidget.dev/en/community/): no build step, but still strongly typed.
+That's how I author many [anywidgets](https://anywidget.dev/en/community/): no build step, but still strongly typed.

 ```javascript